viksit/HyperBEAM/docs/site/docs/index.md

 ## What is HyperBEAM?

+HyperBEAM is a client implementation of the AO-Core protocol, written in Erlang.
+It serves as the 'node' software for the decentralized operating system that AO enables, abstracting hardware provisioning details from the execution of individual programs.

-HyperBEAM is a distributed system that allows operators to offer computational resources to users in the AO network.
-It abstracts hardware provisioning details from the execution of individual programs, enabling a decentralized computing platform where:
+HyperBEAM node operators can offer computational resources to users in the AO network by electing to execute any number of different devices, potentially charging users for their computation as necessary.
+It enables a decentralized computing platform where:

 - Programs run as independent processes
 - Processes communicate via asynchronous message passing
 - Computation occurs across a distributed network of nodes
 - State is persisted and accessible across the network

+### What is AO-Core?

+AO-Core is a protocol built to enable decentralized computations, offering a series of universal primitives.
+Instead of enforcing a single, monolithic architecture, AO-Core provides a framework into which any number of different computational models, encapsulated as primitive devices, can be attached.

+AO-Core's protocol is built upon these fundamental primitives:

+- **Hashpaths**: A mechanism for referencing locations in a program's state-space prior to execution
+- **Unified data structure**: For representing program states as HTTP documents
+- **Attestation protocol**: For expressing attestations of states found at particular hashpaths
+- **Meta-VM**: Allowing various virtual machines and computational models (devices) to be executed inside the AO-Core protocol

 ## System Architecture